cowrie/cowrie/INSTALL.md

 Cowrie runs by default on port 2222.
 This can be modified in the configuration file.
 The following firewall rule will forward incoming traffic on port 22 to port 2222.

-**Note**: Before setting this rule you will need to reconfigure your ssh daemon to listen on another port or to allow in iptables that your IP can bypass this rule.
-If not you will not be able to login into your machine without rebooting it!

 ```
 $ sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222